647 952 268 [email protected]

 Marbella old townAreas of Marbella Centre

-Old Town, Golden Mile, Sierra Blanca, Las Lomas Marbella Club, Monte Paraiso, La Capellania, Cascada de Camojan, Marbellamar, Puente Romano.
+The primary areas of Marbella are; Old Town, Golden Mile, Sierra Blanca, Las Lomas Marbella Club, Monte Paraiso, La Capellania, Sierra Blanca, Cascada de Camojan, Marbellamar and Puente Romano.

 The Old Town delivers exactly what you would expect.
 There are traditional houses which reflect the towns history, but with a modern twist.
 You will find that some of these houses have been converted into apartments.
 Others remain as they were built years ago, and now in need of some TLC.